On the existence of certain weak Fano threefolds of Picard number two: Blow-ups of

 We shall use Gushel's method (see \cite{Gu82} and \cite{Gu92}) to show that $S$ can be embedded into a smooth del Pezzo threefold $V_5$.
-This method relies on Maruyama's construction of regular vector bundles, see \cite{Ma}.
+This method relies on Maruyama's construction of regular vector bundles, see \cite{Ma73}.
 First, we shall construct a globally generated rank two vector bundle $M$ on $S$ such that $h^0(M)=5$.
 Let $\bP^1_S := \bP^1\times S$ be the trivial $\bP^1$-bundle over $S$ and let $D$ be a $g^1_4$ on $T$.
-Since $S$ is cut out by quadrics, so is $T$.
-Therefore, by Enriques-Babbage theorem $T$ is non-trigonal.
+Since $S$ is cut out by quadrics, $T$ has Clifford index $>1$ by \cite{S-D74}, hence $T$ is not trigonal and not a plane quintic.
 In particular, this implies that $|D|$ is free.
 Fix a point $p \in \bP^1$ and let $Y$ be a general member of the linear system $|\{p\}\times T + \bP^1\times D|$ on $\bP^1_T$.
 The situation is summarized in the following diagram

 where the square is Cartesian and $\pi$ is the natural projection.
 Let $I_Y$ be the ideal sheaf of $Y$ in $\bP^1_S$ and let $G := \{p\}\times S +\bP^1\times T$.
 Define $M = \pi_*(I_Y\otimes \mc{O}_{\bP^1_S}(G))$.
-By \cite[Principle 2.6, p.112]{Ma} or \cite[Lem.1.4]{Gu82}, $M$ is a vector bundle of rank two on $S$.
+By \cite[Principle 2.6, p.112]{Ma73} or \cite[Lem.1.4]{Gu82}, $M$ is a vector bundle of rank two on $S$.

 Let us show that $M$ is globally generated.
 Let $W = H^0(D)$.
 As in \cite[1.5.2]{Gu82}, there is a short exact sequence